kochrt/jobsbox/README.md

 gmail - `pip install gmail`

 ### Run
+You can optionally email posts that include an address if you provide a template email
 **Edit `config.yml` to fit your needs**
 - `use_email_file`: if you want to keep track of who has been emailed so they aren't emailed multiple times
 - `password`: text file that has your gmail password